Q: What is Amazon FSx for Windows File Server?

 To support a wide spectrum of workloads, Amazon FSx provides high levels of throughput and IOPS, and consistent sub-millisecond latencies.

 Amazon FSx is accessible from Windows, Linux, and MacOS compute instances and devices.
 Thousands of compute instances and devices can access a file system concurrently.
+Amazon FSx File Gateway provides low-latency, on-premises access to fully managed file shares in the cloud.

 Q: What is an Amazon FSx for Windows File Server file system, and what is a file share?